cascadiajs/cascadiajs-2022/src/views/content/conference/attend.md

 ![Sunriver Resort guest room](/images/sunriver/sunriver-guest-room.webp)

+<div class="highlight warning">UPDATE: Our group block has expired.
+If you need to book a room, please email us at info@cascadiajs.com and we will try to help!</div>

 Conference attendees receive **discounted room rates** at Sunriver Resort and **the 17.5% resort fee is waived**.

 <table id="ticket-info">